kaaneneskpc/VideoCallWithStreamSDK/README.md

 # Video Call App with Stream SDK

-A Jetpack Compose video calling app utilizing the Stream SDK to enable real-time video and chat functionalities.
+A Jetpack Compose video calling app utilizing the <a href="https://getstream.io">Stream SDK</a> to enable real-time video and chat functionalities.
 This app demonstrates how to integrate Stream's Video SDK into an Android application using modern development practices.

 # Introduction
 This project showcases how to build a video calling application in Jetpack Compose using the Stream SDK.
 It leverages Stream's powerful APIs to provide seamless video communication and chat features within the app.